akhumphrey/guitar-amplifiers/README.md

 - stick with the vintage speaker I have, no matter how good or bad it sounds; or
 - replace the output transformer with something which can handle a more conventional speaker load.

 If I manage to actually build something usable, I'd like to keep using the vintage speaker.
 This is of course dependent on whether that speaker sounds any good at all, too.
-My suspicion (based on tests so far) is that it... probably won't be the greatest sounding.
-As a backup, I have purchased a Hammond 1750A audio transformer to replace the output transformer if necessary.
-This would allow the use of a more conventional 8 Ω speaker, and hopefully drastically improve the sound.
+My suspicion (based on tests so far) is that it has a really unique (and musical!) character, so barring any catastrophes it should be absolutely usable.

 ## References